Robust Ranking of Happiness Outcomes: A Median Regression Perspective: Discrete ordinal data analysis: a brief review

-We consider discrete ordinal data that are used for modelling categories arranged on a horizontal spectrum.
+We consider discrete ordinal outcome that represents an individual's ordered categorical response in the data.
 The defining property of an ordinal variable is that there is a \textit{rank order} over values it can take but the distances between these values are arbitrary and carry no information.
-A discrete ordinal variable can therefore, in constrast to cardinal variables, be put on a scale like $\left\{ 1,2,..,J\right\} $ without any loss of generality.
-These measurements, either subjective or objective, are common in social and biomedical sciences.
-Examples include: individual happiness (unhappy, neither happy nor unhappy, happy), severity of injury in the accident (fatal injury, incapacitating injury, non-incapacitating, possible injury, and non-injury), lethality of an insecticide (unaffected, slightly affected, morbid, dead insects) and many other concepts.
+A discrete ordinal variable can therefore, in constrast to cardinal variables, be put on a scale like $ \left\{ 1,2,..,J\right\} $ without any loss of generality.
+Such data measurements are common in social and biomedical sciences.
+Examples include individual happiness (unhappy, neither happy nor unhappy, happy), severity of injury in the accident (fatal injury, incapacitating injury, non-incapacitating, possible injury, and non-injury), and lethality of an insecticide (unaffected, slightly affected, morbid, dead insects) among many others.

-The analysis of ordinal data in a regression framework is widely acknowledged to have been co-founded by two independent sources.
-The first can be credited to political scientists, \cite{mckelvey_statistical_1975} developed the now familiar ordered probit model to study Congressional voting on the 1965 Medicare Bill.
-They treated the reported scale as a censored version of the latent continuous variable, where the latent variable is modelled as linear function of the respondent's covariate vector and an additive normal error.
-This interpretation of the latent model can be seen as a threshold crossing counterpart to the random utility framework used by \cite{mcfadden_conditional_1974} to study discrete unordered choices.
-At about the same time, Peter McCullagh, a well-known statistician, was writing his PhD thesis published in 1977 entitled \textquotedblleft Analysis of Ordered Categorical Data\textquotedblright . \cite {mccullagh_regression_1980} focuses on modelling proportional odds and proportional hazards that become prominent in the biomedical fields.
-He also emphasizes the crucial role that latent variable plays in modelling ordinal variables under the framework of a generalized linear model.
-Huge theoretical and empirical literatures focusing on ordinal data across disciplines have since grown from these works with social scientists building on \cite{mckelvey_statistical_1975} and biomedical scientists following \cite{mccullagh_regression_1980}.
-We refer readers to \cite {greene_hensher_2010} and reference therein for the developments in social science; \cite{agresti_modelling_1999} for the medical science; \cite {ananth_regression_1997} for epidemiology.
+Ordinal data analysis in a regression framework is widely acknowledged to have been co-founded by two independent sources.
+One originates from the contribution of \cite{mckelvey_statistical_1975}, who developed the well-known ordered probit model to study Congressional voting on the 1965 Medicare Bill.
+The other is due to \cite{mccullagh_regression_1980}, who focused on modelling proportional odds and proportional hazards that become prominent in the biomedical fields.
+Huge literature on ordinal data analysis has since grown from these influential works.
+We refer interested readers to \cite {greene_hensher_2010} and reference therein for the developments in social science, \cite{agresti_modelling_1999} for the medical science, and \cite {ananth_regression_1997} for epidemiology.